What Is a Web3 Smart Contract Audit? A Beginner’s Guide

 What Is a Smart Contract Audit?

 Now, let’s talk about why you should care.
-If you’re a developer, an investor, or even someone just curious about Web3, understanding the security of smart contracts is critical.
+If you’re a developer, an investor, or even someone just curious about Web3, understanding the security of smart contract audit is critical.
 Whether you’re launching your own project or participating in one, an audit is a sign of due diligence, trust, and accountability.

 Types of Smart Contract Audits